jimeffry/MTCNN-TF/README.md

 ## Description
+the original tensorflow code is: https://github.com/AITTSMD/MTCNN-Tensorflow
+## modify
+ I have changed the files  used to prepare training datas.
+Detatils  please reading code.
+ 1. The face detection training process is recorded in "./prepare_data/run.sh"
+ 2. The pedestrian detection training process is recorded in "prepare_data/gen12_run.sh"(Maybe has something mistake in first lines)
+##
 This work is used for reproduce MTCNN,a Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks.

 ## Prerequisites